billw2/rpi-clone/README.md

 the source partition structure is cloned to the destination.
 Because the destination is smaller, the last partition will be resized down.
-When disks are initialized a label can be given for the destination a root file system.
+When disks are initialized a label can be given for the destination root file system.
 I do that so I can keep track of my cloned cards.
 When you run rpi-clone, it tells you what it will do:
 ```
 pi@rpi0: $ sudo ./rpi-clone sdb